josevsolano/README-Generator/README.md

 ## Description of Application

-The README Generator is a command-line application designed to facilitate the the process of creating professional and comprehensive README.md files for software projects.
+The README Generator is a command-line application designed to facilitate the process of creating professional and comprehensive README.md files for software projects.
 By using the Inquirer package, the application collects user input through a series of prompts and generates a high-quality README file based on the user's responses.

 ## Your Task